 1. Education about PTSD and CPT

 CPT starts with education about PTSD and common ways people respond to trauma.
 The therapist will ask about the symptoms your loved one has, explain how CPT works, and discuss the goals of treatment.
-Most importantly, your loved one will learn about the ways thoughts about the trauma, oneself, the world, and others can affect emotions.
-You can help by:
+Most importantly, your loved one will learn about the ways their thoughts about the trauma, themself, the world, and others can affect emotions.

 2. Processing the trauma

 The therapist and your loved one will focus on thinking through parts of the trauma memory.
-Depending on the type of CPT, the therapist may ask your loved one to write a description of the trauma, called a trauma account.
+Depending on the type of CPT, the therapist may ask them to write a description of the trauma, called a trauma account.
 Writing and re-reading this trauma account helps many people feel their feelings related to the trauma and identify stuck points created by the event.
-You can help by:

 • Understanding that many people may prefer to keep the details of their trauma private.